 - Less stress.
 The safety net of using Simulive is very comforting to news speakers and veterans of the sport.
 The lack of stress often comes across in the speaker’s voice as well, which is reassuring for the audience and promotes the speaker to a positive of authority on the subject matter.

 - More control.
 Do you have a presenter speaking about sensitive material or complicated legal subject matter?
-Simulive is especially beneficial if the subject matter needs to be reviewed by the executive team, or a PR or a legal team before going live.
+Simulive webcasts are especially beneficial if the subject matter needs to be reviewed by the executive team, or a PR or a legal team before going live.

 Challenges of Simulive Webinars